Introduction

 Miss L Dunn has over 7 years of experience teaching Art in the Oxford area and Coventry.
 She specialised in Illustration at University and carried on to do a Master’s in Visual Communication.

-We are privileged to have 4 dedicated art rooms, including designated studio space just for A level art students.
-We have a new kiln and the facilities to teach clay and printmaking as well as the formal elements.
+We are privileged to have three dedicated art rooms, one of which is a designated studio space for A-level Art students.
+We have a kiln and print press as part of the facilities, as well as drawing and painting equipment.

 The Curriculum